dannystettler/VCF-Lab/README.md

 ```

-## Install and cofigure the VCF Installer Appliance
+## Install and configure the VCF Installer Appliance